oasis-open-projects/documentation/guides/getting-started-guide.md

 Contributor License Agreements (CLAs) [bind][cla] project contributors to the license, ensuring that the contribution is available and implementable under clear legal terms.
 OASIS Open Project CLAs feature a special Specification Non-Assertion Covenant that assures work produced can be advanced to Project Specification or OASIS Standard status without patent issues or ambiguities.

 Participants do not need to sign CLAs in order to review and comment on technical work, file bug reports, and make other non-substantive change requests to Open Project work products.
 People who wish to make substantive contributions to OASIS Open Projects are required to complete and submit an [Individual Contributor License Agreement (I-CLA)][icla].
 If a person’s contributions represent intellectual property owned by a company, organization, or other corporate entity (i.e., contributions made as a designated employee or representative of the entity), then the corporate entity should also complete and submit an [Entity Contributor License Agreement (E-CLA)][ecla].
-E-CLAs must be signed by all organizations with representatives on Project Governing Boards.
+E-CLAs must be signed by all organizations with representatives on Project Governing Boards and Technical Steering Committees.

 Once your license has been selected, OASIS staff will set up the CLA collection and auditing tool for your project.